 I purchased a couple of live wreaths at Lowe’s.
 They smell wonderful

 The Noel candle from the Nashville Flea Market claimed a spot on the porch.
 I really like the candle.
 The colors are perfect.
 I lucked up on $3 poinsettias at Lowes.
 They were pretty good size too.

-I do like to have fresh plants/flowers/trees when decorating so I splurge on those.
+I like to have fresh plants/flowers/trees when decorating, so I splurge on those.
 But try to get them on sale.

 This welcome wreath with the faded bird is a thrifty find from our years in Florida.

-It sure is fun to use unique unconventional things as plant containers/pots.
-I found the bucket at the Nashville Flea Market and it was full of heavy duty rope.
-Still don’t know what I’m going to do with that rope but the bucket is perfect for the poinsettia.
+Using unique, unconventional things such as plant containers/pots is fun.
+I found the bucket at the Nashville Flea Market, and it was full of heavy-duty rope.
+I still don’t know what I’m going to do with that rope, but the bucket is perfect for the poinsettia.